qxsim/qxsim/README.md

 ### Hi, I'm Qasim 👋🏽

 I’m a software developer, designer and tinkerer.
-I recently graduated from The University of Birmingham with a Computer Science degree.
+I hold a Computer Science degree from The University of Birmingham.
 I currently work as a Software Developer at Magpie.

 - 🐦  I’m currently working on Magpie; an industry-leading market intelligence engine.
 - 🤓  I’m currently learning Swift and ReactJS.